Home/Meats/Frenched Lamb Rack

 Clinical Encyclopedia

-The Frenched lamb rack is a premium cut of meat known for its tenderness and rich flavor, often served as an elegant centerpiece in gourmet meals.
-This cut is characterized by the exposed rib bones, which enhance its presentation.
+The Frenched lamb rack is a premium cut of meat known for its tenderness and rich flavor, often served as a centerpiece in gourmet dishes.
+This cut is characterized by the frenched bones, which enhance its presentation and make it easier to handle.

 Scientific NameOvis aries